AaronGazzola/Todomagotchi/docs/Testing.md

 ### Rule 4: Always Prefer Timeouts Over Hard-Coded Waits

 Always use explicit timeout parameters in Playwright operations rather than hard-coded waits.
-Use appropriate timeout values based on the operation being performed.
+Use 20000ms (20 seconds) as the standard timeout value for all Playwright operations.

 ### Rule 5: Isolate Test Data